 The Martydom of Polycarp

 ‘The other said again, “If you do not recant, I will have your burnt to death, since you think so lightly of wild beasts”.
 Polycarp rejoined, “The fire you threaten me with cannot go on burning for very long; after a while it goes out.
 But what you are unaware of are the flames of future judgment and everlasting torment which are in store for the ungodly.
 Why do you go on wasting time?
 Bring out whatever you have a mind to” ’.128This one is another example of what Aionios means being the issue.
-Because even 1 year in the Lake of Fire would dwarf how long Polycarp wold have burned.
-Not that his point even was a fear of going there, the point of Martyrdom is to demonstrate your Faith in your Eternity.
+Because even 1 year in the Lake of Fire would dwarf how long Polycarp wold have burned, heck a full day might dwarf it.
+Not that his point even was a fear of going there, the point of Martyrdom is to demonstrate your Faith in your Eternal Life.

 ‘For the man who does this, there will be glory in the kingdom of God; but one who prefers the other Way will perish together with his works.
 181-2

 Regardless, the second quote here sounds more like Annihilationism then Eternal Torment.
 But even then, depending on what one means by "perish" there are reasons a Universalist might consider it's usage consistent.
 It could be an idiom for not being in the Kingdom, or for just entering the Lake of Fire at all no matter how long it is.